All You Need to Know About Critical Chain Project Management

 Instead of giving dates for individual activities, you only provide dates for completion of the activity chains as well as the buffer time.
 Now, the teams engaged in the project aren’t focused on deadlines they can delay.
 Instead, they focus on finishing as soon as possible.

 Start dates for the rest of the critical chain are approximations and aren’t cast in stone.
-Because you’re planning according to best-case completion times, you don’t impose penalties for being late if work started when the resources were available, people and teams aren’t multitasking, and they pass on the completed activity as soon as they are finished.
+Because you’re planning according to best-case completion times, you don’t impose penalties for being late if work started when the resources were available, people and teams aren’t multitasking, and they pass on the completed activity as soon as they’re finished.

-2. Eliminate Multitasking
+2. Eliminate multitasking

-3. Buffers and Managers
+3. Buffers and managers

 You’re expecting to use at least some of the buffer time to tie up loose ends, so the first third of it doesn’t yet represent a time when the project manager needs to intervene.